Jain-Naman/ABQCC-phase-2/README.md

 This repository contains the code, data, and methodology for a hybrid computational protocol aimed at simulating and analyzing molecule adsorption on alloy surfaces.
 This three-step approach leverages Density Functional Theory (DFT), quantum embedding models, and quantum algorithms to offer a scalable solution to tackle complex adsorption configurations in materials science.

 ## Overview of the Computational Protocol

-Our approach comprises the following key steps:
+Our protocol involves three key steps:

 ### Step 1: DFT Calculations
-Plane-wave pseudopotential DFT calculations are performed on free and molecule-covered alloy surfaces using Quantum Espresso (QE).
-These calculations identify stable adsorption configurations.
-These scripts are located in `QE` directory.
+We perform plane-wave pseudopotential DFT calculations on free and molecule-covered alloy surfaces using Quantum ESPRESSO (QE) to identify stable adsorption configurations.
+The corresponding scripts are located in the `QE` directory.

-The output files are then post-processed to obtain isosurface plots of single electron orbitals, density of states and localizatoin indices.
-These are helpful in selecting an active space for reduction.
-The scripts used for these tasks are available under `utils`.
-Not all output files are uploaded here, due to large file sizes.
-The necessary figures and plots are presented in the submission report.
+The output files are post-processed to generate isosurface plots of single-electron orbitals, density of states, and localization indices, aiding in the selection of an active space for reduction.
+These scripts are available in the `utils` directory.
+Due to file size constraints, only a few output files are available here.
+The key figures and plots are presented in the submission report.

 ### Step 2: Quantum Embedding Models
-Based on strongly localized occupied and virtual orbitals from Step 1, quantum embedding models are developed to reduce the computational complexity.
-We propose two approaches for embedding:
+Based on the strongly localized occupied and virtual orbitals from Step 1, quantum embedding models are developed to simplify the system while preserving essential interactions.
+We outline two embedding approaches:

-Downsizing in the Hilbert space: Reducing the system in terms of the orbital space.
-This is acheived by employing the QDET approach using WEST.
-The code for this is avialble under `embedding/qdet`.
-We only provide a computatoinal workflow here.
-In principle, multiple iterations and convergence tests have to be performed.
+1. **Hilbert Space Downsizing**: Reducing the system in the orbital space via QDET, using the WEST framework.
+Code for this is provided in `embedding/qdet`, showing the computational workflow.
+While we present the main workflow, multiple iterations and convergence tests are required in practice.

-- In order to select the highly correlated orbitals, we use `westpp_loc.in` to calcualte the localization factors in a bounded volume around the adsorption site.
-- The KS orbitals having localization above a chosen threshold form the reduced Hilbert space for quantum computing calculations.
+    - **Localization Factor Calculation**: We use `westpp_loc.in` to compute localization factors within a bounded volume around the adsorption site, selecting highly correlated KS orbitals above a chosen localization threshold for quantum computations.

-For example, convergence tests for the parameter
+    - **Renormalized Integrals**: Using `wstat.in` and `wfreq.in`, we compute renormalized 1- and 2-body integrals within an effective potential.
+Convergence testing on various parameters is necessary for accuracy.
+    - The resulting 1- and 2-body integrals are then used to construct a second-quantized Hamiltonian, which can be mapped to a qubit Hamiltonian via techniques such as Jordan-Wigner or Bravyi-Kitaev.

-Real Space Downsizing: Focusing on a localized atomic region while embedding it in a mean-field environment.
+2. **Real Space Downsizing**: We focus on a localized atomic region embedded in a mean-field environment, using a representative molecular structure, AlH₃, as described in the report.
+This approach captures the adsorption process while ensuring computational feasibility.
-These models capture the essential physics of adsorption with reduced computational demand, while retaining accuracy.

 ### Step 3: Quantum Calculations
-Using the embedded models, we employ a variational quantum eigensolver (VQE) in Qiskit on IBM quantum simulators (or hardware, where feasible) to compute ground state energies.
-Additional resource estimation is provided for scaling to other quantum algorithms, including:
+Using the embedded models, we apply a variational quantum eigensolver (VQE) to compute ground state energies.
+Relevant notebooks are in the `vqe` directory under `embedding`.
+Although the code indicates simulator-based experiments, tests have also been run on hardware in hosted notebooks.

 # Repository Structure
 - adsorption/: Contains scripts and data related to adsorption process simulations